Piano Sonata No. 22 (Beethoven)

 Ludwig van Beethoven's Piano Sonata No. 22 in F major, Op.
 54, was written in 1804.
-It is contemporary to the first sketches of the Symphony No. 5 in C Minor.
+It is contemporary to the first sketches of the Symphony No. 5 in C minor.
 It is one of Beethoven's lesser known sonatas, overshadowed by its widely known neighbours, the Waldstein and the Appassionata.

 Analysis

 The sonata consists of just two movements:

 I. In tempo d'un menuetto

 Beethoven skips the opening and slow movements and moves on to a minuet in 3/4 time, with a modulating trio.
-Anton Kuerti refers to this piece as a parody of uncreative composers, while Andras Schiff refers to it as portraying "Beauty and the Beast."
+Anton Kuerti refers to this piece as a parody of uncreative composers, while András Schiff refers to it as portraying "Beauty and the Beast".
 The first theme is written in a rigidly classical style with repetitive phrases that are a caricature of elegance, while the second consists of a bombastic canon in octaves.
 The movement gradually increases in activity when it garners variations for its main theme.
-This first movement is in ABABA form where A and B are strongly contrasted themes.
+This first movement is in A–B–A–B–A form where A and B are strongly contrasted themes.
 Theme A is of minuet dance type in F major that one might find in Joseph Haydn.
 In contrast, theme B, the trio, is a succession of forte triplets in C major that are played by both hands staccato or legato; the triplets are in octaves (and later in sixths) and with a dialogue between the left and right hands and with many sforzandi to interrupt the meter.
-The A section repeats in a whole, with a slight variation.
+The A-section repeats in a whole, with a slight variation.
 Then the B, the trio section, reappears, this time in the tonic key of F major and of considerably shorter length.
-The opening A theme reappears with more ornaments.
+The opening A-theme reappears with more ornaments.
 After an extended group of trills, there is a brief coda.